ObstacleSM/documentation/content/syntax/functions.md

 ```

 ## The `main`-function
-The `main`-function is a special case as it does not have a return-type, no arguments and cannot be redeclared (?).
+The `main`-function is a special case as it does not have a return-type, no arguments and cannot be re-declared.
 It is the entrance into your program.